louiemc/8-minute-workout/README.md

 # Welcome to the 8 minute workout where you can workout for 8 minutes!

 > Full disclosure, I think this will be longer than 8 minutes.
-It may take a little less than 10 minutes (8 \* (10 seconds + 45 seconds + 15 seconds)).

 ## How it works: